graetz23/hashcc/README.md

 HASHCC is an object-oiented C++ hash map implementation based on templates.
 It builds a tree structure as deep as the length and as wide as used symbols of the hash.
-The hash or the hash method can be exchanged, while currently a hash of length 24 and 10 symbols {0-9} is ste initially.
+The hash or the hash method can be exchanged, while currently a hash of length 24 and 10 symbols {0-9} is set initially.
 This allows for a theoretial space of 10^24 = 1000 0000 0000 0000 0000 0000 possibilities .. have fun. ~8>

 By the way the implementation of HASHCC is adapted from